Program Requirements

 • Neuroscience and Biological Psychology

 Our graduates have pursued careers in the animal and human health professions, environmental sciences, resource and wildlife management, journalism, public relations, biotechnology, education, conservation and research.
-Consult the large poster on the departmental website and bulletin board for pathways to these careers.
+Consult the departmental website and bulletin board for pathways to these careers.

 Any student wishing to complete a major, concentration or minor in Biology should consult a faculty member or contact the Centre for Academic Advising and Student Success for help with planning an academic program.